Arboreal Singularities in Weinstein Skeleta: Technical set-up

 \subsubsection{Translating between arboreal Legendrians and Lagrangians}

-{ An arboreal Legendrian submanifold of a contact manifold was defined in \cite{N1} to be a singular Legendrian such that near each singular point, there is a generic local front projection whose image is an arboreal hypersurface.
-By definition, if an arboreal Legendrian of dimension $n-1$ lies in the unit co-tangent bundle $S^*M$, the union of the zero section with the co-normal cone of the Legendrian is an arboreal Lagrangian of dimension $n$ (possibly after a generic Legendrian perturbation).
+{ An arboreal Legendrian submanifold of a contact manifold was defined in \cite{N1} to be a singular Legendrian such that near each singular point, there is a local front projection whose image is an arboreal hypersurface.
+By definition, if an arboreal Legendrian of dimension $n-1$ lies in the unit co-tangent bundle $S^*M$ such that its corresponding front projection is an arboreal hypersurface, the union of the zero section with the co-normal cone of the Legendrian is an arboreal Lagrangian of dimension $n$.
 Conversely, the intersection of an arboreal skeleton of a Weinstein manifold with a contact type hypersurface yields an arboreal Legendrian submanifold.

 Another way to get from an arboreal Legendrian singularity in a contact manifold to an arboreal Lagrangian singularity in a symplectic manifold is to take the Lagrangian projection.
 Namely, in a neighborhood of the singular point where the Reeb flow acts freely, mod out by the Reeb flow lines.
 The Legendrian condition implies that the image of each stratum in the arboreal Legendrian is mapped by an exact Lagrangian embedding into the Lagrangian projection. }